Principal residence land

 Common examples of related person include a beneficiary of the estate of a deceased owner or a spouse or former spouse of an owner.

-If your status as a 'related person' does not fit with any of the related person definitions in the
+If the status of the person residing at the property does not fit with any of the related person definitions in the

 Land Tax Act 2000, you are not eligible to claim this property as principal residence land.